theanine3D/batch_denoiser/README.md

 <img width="678" height="448" alt="image" src="https://github.com/user-attachments/assets/29c892fd-f8d1-4888-89fb-c2d65ccc53b3" />

-A tool for fast batch denoising folders of images using Blender's compositor Denoise node (via OpenImageDenoise).
+A tool for fast batch denoising images using Blender's compositor Denoise node (via OpenImageDenoise).
 A headless Blender process is launched once in the background to handle the whole batch, so Blender's startup cost is paid only once.

 ## Usage